Build Introduction

 Grizzly Rage.
 You still keep the passive defensive benefits.

-Poison Creeper is used to passively apply poison, and the Active Use can be used to Immobilize as necessary.
+Poison Creeper passively applies poison, and the Active Use can be used to Immobilize as necessary.

 Claw and